jtread1215/Certification/README.md

   ## **Description**

-  I Was There! allows you to upload event attendee data, input that data into an event certificate from template, email the attendeesthe certificate and review a report in a simple, automated solution.
+  I Was There! allows you to upload event attendee data, input that data into an event certificate from template, email the attendees the certificate and review a report in a simple, automated solution.
 IWT! provides the user with a clean, easy-to-use experience they can implement with minimal training.

   ## **Table of Contents**